What Degrees to Consider for a Future in Humanitarian Action

 • Law

-For a rundown of specific career paths to consider, this list of the top 30 humanitarian careers is a great resource.
+For more examples of specific career paths to consider, this list of the top 30 humanitarian careers is a great resource.

 Since the field is so multifaceted, there is no shortage of ways to pursue a career in humanitarian action.
 However, for many, earning a degree is a common first step.
-But what kind of a degree is best?
-Generally speaking, there are two types you can choose from — undergraduate or graduate-level.
+But what kind of humanitarian-related degree is best?

 Undergraduate Degrees

-This type of degree is best if you’re new to your chosen field of study or plan to extend your studies in the future, as undergraduate-level coursework is a common prerequisite for enrolling in a graduate degree program.
-These are the majors that lend themselves best to a career in humanitarian action:
+Earning a bachelor’s degree is best if you’re new to your chosen field of study or plan to extend your studies in the future, as undergraduate-level coursework is a common prerequisite for enrolling in a graduate degree program.
+The following are the majors that lend themselves best to humanitarian jobs:

 Communications